-Please leave shoes and out door things on the racks in HebdenTherapy Centre, at The Town Hall, Hebden Bridge leave your shoes and coats inside the entrance to the Terraced room and switch off mobile phones.
+Please leave shoes and out door things on the racks in HebdenTherapy Centre, at The Town Hall, Hebden Bridge leave your shoes and coats inside the entrance to the The Space Room, The Yoga and Creativity Space please your shoes outside the room and switch off mobile phones.

 At your first lesson you will be asked to complete a questionnaire, which will inform the teacher of any physical or medical conditions you may have so that we can take the best care of you during the lessons.

 Yes, if you have already been practicing Iyengar yoga.